-An online session will be scheduled with FIE, the provider we work with in London who will be supporting you as you prepare and while on the ground.
+There will be an online session scheduled with FIE, the provider we work with in London who will be supporting you as you prepare and while on the ground.
 They are an additional team who will support you and will be reaching out with important information, reminders, and next steps as we approach the start of your program.
-A representative from FIE will join us online in late May to answer questions about the visa application process.
-More information will be shared in mid-May.
+A representative from FIE will join us to answer questions about the visa application process.
+More information will be shared in May.